-From 2018 - 2022, Nic received the first prize in the 3rd National Competition on Aerospace Structure Optimization & Additive Manufacturing (hosted by China Aerospace Science and Industry Corporation) in 2019; the first prize in the 5th International 3D Printing & Design Competition (hosted by China National Additive Manufacturing Innovation Center) in 2020; the International award for the most influential digital tool of the year from DigitalFuture Coding Award in 2020; RMIT HDR Discipline Prize & Certificate of Excellent Awards (the award is based on the quality and quantity of Scopis-indexed papers published and research impact) in 2020, Young CAADRIA Award (Computer-Aided Architectural Design Research in Asia) in 2021, Eureka Award for Acceleration in Innovation and Entrepreneurship 2021, International MUSE Design Awards, 2021 RMIT Prize for Research Impact - HDR (Design), and 2021 Grand Prix Du Design Paris - Gold Award in 2021, IAI Design Awards - Digital Architecture in 2022, Victorian Premier Design Awards Finalist (supervisor) in 2022 and A'Design Awards in 2023
+Recently, Nic received the first prize in the 3rd National Competition on Aerospace Structure Optimization & Additive Manufacturing (hosted by China Aerospace Science and Industry Corporation) in 2019; the first prize in the 5th International 3D Printing & Design Competition (hosted by China National Additive Manufacturing Innovation Center) in 2020; the International award for the most influential digital tool of the year from DigitalFuture Coding Award (Ameba Team) in 2020, RMIT HDR Discipline Prize & Certificate of Excellent Awards (the award is based on the quality and quantity of Scopus-indexed papers published and research impact) in 2020, Young CAADRIA Award (Computer-Aided Architectural Design Research in Asia) in 2021, Eureka Award for Acceleration in Innovation and Entrepreneurship 2021, International MUSE Design Awards (Interior Design) in 2021, RMIT Prize for Research Impact - Design in 2021, and Grand Prix Du Design Paris - Gold Award in 2021, IAI Design Awards - Digital Architecture in 2022, Victorian Premier Design Awards Finalist (supervisor) in 2022 and A'Design Awards in 2023

 Nic has embarked on a new journey in architectural (engineering) technology.
 He is continuously seeking to uncover new architectural methodologies and thoughts instead of the possibilities of theories and realities.
-Nic is exploring internal and external implications of generative design & digital fabrication in the current scene, and he is hoping to share his affinity for all things digital in architecture, engineering technology, and science.
+Nic is exploring the internal and external implications of generative design & digital fabrication in the current scene, and he is hoping to share his affinity for all things digital in architecture, engineering technology, and science.